 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This handmade pink heart-shaped soap is silky, a natural color, and scented with a floral blend of essential oils.
 It includes rose geranium, complemented with soothing lavender, citrusy bergamot, and earthy clary sage.
-It’s a gorgeous and calming scent that puts a smile on my face — I hope it does for you too.
-I’ve shared this recipe as a Valentine’s Day soap for a couple of reasons.
-True, they are a symbolic heart shape, but it’s also because of the soap’s aromatherapy benefits.
-I created the blend to both relax and inspire an open heart and mind.
-Give your soap away as gifts to loved ones or keep it as a wellness present for yourself.
+It’s a gorgeous and calming scent that puts a smile on my face, and I hope it does for you too.
+I’ve shared this recipe as a Valentine’s Day soap for several reasons, not least because they’re shaped like hearts.
+You’ll need a silicone mold to recreate that aspect of them, and more on that is further below.
+More importantly, this soap is one to share because of its aromatherapy benefits.
+I created the essential oil blend in this recipe to relax and inspire an open heart and mind.

-I use all sorts of natural ingredients to color handmade soap — see a list of them over here.
-One of the best types, and longest-lasting, are clays.
-They’re a naturally mined element that comes in various shades from blue to green to in this recipe, pink.
-Clays come in a wide range of colors and the rosy shade of this one comes from a trace mineral called iron (III) oxide.
+I use natural ingredients to color handmade soap, and one of the best and longest-lasting is clay.
+Clay is a naturally mined element that comes in various shades, from blue to green, to pink.
+French pink clay is a mixture of red and white clay, and in soap recipes creates a soft and feminine pink color.
 You can see many more clay colors in my piece on how to naturally color soap with clay.

-In most of my soap making recipes that I recommend using less water than you might see in other recipes.
+In most of my soap recipes, I recommend using less water than you might see in other recipes.
 It’s because I find that it stops the formation of soda ash, a powdery white material that forms on the surface of the soap.
-When using clay it’s always wise to use a little more than usual.
-It’s mainly to do with how clay can draw moisture in and crack, just like it does in a face mask.
-In this recipe, I use slightly more water than I generally do but we also add the clay directly into the lye solution.
-Doing that will help ensure that the clay hydrates and will be easily dispersable once added.
+However, when using clay, it’s always wise to use a little more than usual because clay can draw moisture in and cause soap to crack, just like it does in a face mask.

-Fragrance plays a big part in the way that we experience the world, connect with memories, and even enjoy our food.
-It can also help soothe and heal the mind and body.
-Aromatherapists work with oils that can help with anxiety, depression, or to help refresh a tired mind and body.
+Fragrance plays a big part in how we experience the world, connect with memories, and even enjoy food.
+It can also help soothe the mind and body, which is one aspect of aromatherapy.
+Aromatherapists work with oils that can help with balancing mind and body, treating anxiety and depression, or helping refresh a tired mind and body.
 In Eastern traditions, balancing the heart chakra can also be aided by essential oils.
 Here are some of them, including the ones in this soap recipe.

 - Melissa balm